How Will Interest Rates Affect the Housing Market?

 As for real estate market trends, it can be tough to know what’s in store.
 Some real estate experts predict the continued reduction of home prices as interest rates hold steady, while others see limited housing supply resulting in sustained high prices.8 What’s more: These experts predict homes will likely sit on the market longer, testing the mental fortitude of sellers and the sales acumen of their realtors.

-The Interest Rate Workaround: Truehold’s Sale-Leaseback
+The Interest Rate Workaround: Truehold’s Sell and Stay Transaction

 With house prices and interest rates both holding steady at a relatively high-water mark, homeowners are in a bit of a tricky spot.
 Sure, they can sell for a profit, but they’ll only find themselves on the other side of the table saddled with potentially sky-high interest rates.
 On the other hand, they can ride out the “storm,” trading what could be a record-high sale price for the comfort of a lower interest rate.
 We’d call it a catch-22 if there wasn’t a better way.

 It’s impossible to know what the future of the housing market will yield.
-But if you want to take a step toward the future you’ve dreamt of today, request the free Truehold Info Kit to learn about unlocking your home equity debt-free.
+But if you want to take a step toward the future you’ve dreamt of today, request the Truehold Info Kit to learn about unlocking your home equity debt-free.

 Sources: